wilkelab/ggridges/cran-comments.md

 Make sure tests don't fail just because vdiffr couldn't be installed, per request by Brian Ripley.
+Also, bad URLs have been fixed.

 One data file contains UTF-8 marked strings.
 The file contains election results from Catalania, and the municipality names contain non-ASCII characters.
 None of these names make it into the example figure that is generated from this file, so it is best to leave the file as is for completeness.